-But in theory, the process of switching is about to become less painful.
+But in September 2013, the process of switching became a lot less painful.

-From 16 September, Britain's 46 million current account holders should be able to move their bank account to another provider within seven days.
+That was when Britain's 50m current account holders were first able to move their bank account to another provider within seven days.

-This follows a recommendation from the Independent Commission on Banking, two years ago, which said there should be more competition in the market.
+It followed a recommendation from the Independent Commission on Banking, which said there should be more competition in the market.

-So how easy will it be to switch?
-What could go wrong?
+So how easy is it to switch?
+What can go wrong?
 And what guarantees do you have if your bank makes a mistake?